decentralized-identity/sidetree/docs/protocol.md

     {
       "id": "A string no longer than 20 characters.", "type": "Secp256k1VerificationKey2019 | EcdsaSecp256k1VerificationKey2019 | JwsVerificationKey2020",
-      "jwk": "Must be JWK format for Secp256k1VerificationKey2019, else another property can be used.", "usage": "Must be an array containing one or more of the valid usage types: ops, general, or auth" }
+      "jwk": "Must be JWK format.",
+      "usage": "Must be an array containing one or more of the valid usage types: ops, general, or auth" }
   ]